 When you use an HVLP or compressed air sprayer you will have a container of paint, primer, etc. attached to the paint gun so the paint sprayer will be heavier to hold than the airless paint sprayers that suction the paint through a flexible hose.

-A commercial paint sprayer is a piece of equipment designed to make work easier for you.
+A best commercial paint sprayer for professional use is a piece of equipment designed to make work easier for you.
 This equipment comes with many different features so you must consider how you want to use the tool, where you will use the tool, and what power supply you want the tool to have, prior to purchasing.

 Once you have used a paint sprayer you must clean the paint from the sprayer so select a sprayer that will be easy to use and easy to clean.
 Sprayers that have water hose connections so the force of the water running through the sprayer clean out the paint is the easiest to clean.